Crassula ausensis

 Crassula ausensis is a species of succulent in the genus Crassula found in Namibia.
 Crassula ausensis subsp. giessii and Crassula ausensis subsp. titanopsis are varieties of the species.

 Description

-These plants can grow around 35 mm and have a flower stock of 80 mm.
+These plants can grow around 35 mm and have a flower stalk of 80 mm.
 The leaves have pink, turquoise and brown markings and generally are considered one of the more beautiful Crassula.
-It blooms in blooms in late fall with white flowers.
+It blooms in late fall with white flowers.

 Crassula ausensis subsp. titanopsis

 Crassula ausensis subsp. titanopsis is a variety of the species found in southwest Namibia.
 It usually smaller than Crassula ausensis, being around 100 mm across.
 It blooms small white flowers in late fall to early winter.